blitzy-public-samples/hao-backprop-test/infrastructure/README.md

 ### health-check.sh

-Verifies that the server is running correctly by testing the `/hello` endpoint.
+Verifies that the server is running correctly by testing a health endpoint.
+Defaults to `/health` for the dedicated health check endpoint.

 **Functions:**
-- Makes HTTP requests to the /hello endpoint
+- Makes HTTP requests to the health endpoint (defaults to /health)
 - Verifies the response status code and content
 - Supports configurable retries and intervals
 - Can be used in monitoring systems